cazfurion/Legion_Raids/emerald_nightmare.md

 * Each dragon has an aura - They must be kept spread out - 45 yard range - Ticking damage - 10 stacks = 30 second stun - Swap at 6 or 7 stacks.

 ## Ysondre
 * Defiled Spirit - Purple circle on random ranged player.
 Roots all players.
 Explodes after a time.
 Dispelling will remove root.
 BoF and Blink will also remove it.
-Spread out if Ysondre is down.
+* Spread out if Ysondre is not flying.
 * Nightmare Blast - Ball of bad stuff.
 Avoid it.
 Spawns a nightmare bloom flower.
 Does damage to nearby players.
 Someone MUST stand near them.
 Lasts about a minute.
 If no one is near a dread horror will spawn.
 Kill dread horror adds asap (ranged DPS).

 ## Taerar